Party Polarization in Congress: A Network Science Approach: Majority-Party Switches

+High-modularity Congresses have the opposite problem: communities are well-defined and usually party-oriented.
+Presumably, legislators have solved their coordination problem by coalescing into voting blocs that reduce the costs of governing and improve the value of ideological signals to the electorate.
+Such efficiency comes with a corresponding loss in voting freedom, as the electoral costs of defecting from a community increase.
+Donors, lobbyists, activists, and elites who have invested in the existing community structure might be less willing to support defectors, which impairs a Congressman's ability to fundraise and decreases his/her chance of reelection.
+Defection might also muddle the ideological signal to voters, which could in turn decrease turnout or encourage the consideration of challengers.
+Consequently, pressure to conform might explain the dearth of majority switches in these Houses.

-In contrast to both low- and high-modularity Congresses, medium-modularity Congresses reveal environments that are in flux.
-These Congresses can take one of two forms: They either represent a highly modular environment that is in the process of breaking down or a poorly-structured environment in the process of consolidating.
-In such environments, when group structures exist but are not well-established, opportunistic politicians have a clear incentive to act strategically in an attempt to control the development of their communities.
-We suggest that conflict within these coalescing or fracturing communities drives instability that occurs during medium-modularity Congresses, as the communities frequently fracture and reconstitute themselves in the attempt to settle on durable coalitions.
+Medium-modularity Congresses reveal environments that are subject to potential flux.
+Such Congresses might represent a highly modular environment that is in the process of breaking down or a poorly-structured environment in the process of consolidating.
+When group structures exist but are not well-established, politicians have a strategic incentive to develop and control stable communities that will convey more effective signals to voters.
+The strategic behavior of legislators, in turn, causes communities to fracture and reassemble; meanwhile, voters attempt to make sense of the more complex environment.